 Furthermore, with our help, you can develop a containerized application on macOS and deploy it on a virtual machine on vendors like Amazon EC2, Google Compute Engine, or Azure with absolutely no changes to the code and configuration.

-Reach out to email@example.com to discuss your hybrid cloud vision, and let us bring it into reality.
+Get in touch with Doppio Group by filling out the contact form to discuss your hybrid cloud vision, and let us bring it into reality.